andrealommen/PHY309/assignments/hw5.md

      (a) Solve the remaining two equations ($$s$$ and $$\phi$$) in terms of the separation constant.
      *Hints: Guess a radial function that is a power of $$s$$.
 Also the separation constant in the $$\phi$$ equation must be negative.
 Why?*

+     (b) Use the fact that you only need a complete set of functions over the interval
-     (b) Use the fact that the angular function must be single-valued to place a condition on the separation constant.
+$$\phi = 0$$ to $$2\pi$$ to place a condition on the separation constant.
+(This is what this part used to say...Use the fact that the angular function must be single-valued to place a condition on the separation constant.)

      (c) Using parts (a) and (b), write down the general solution of $$v(s, \phi)$$.
 The terms in the expansion are called cylindrical harmonics.
 Note: one must treat the case when the separation